WLTJ: Early years

-Experimental stereo
+Experimental Stereo

 In the late 1950s, several systems to add stereo to FM radio were considered by the FCC.
 Included were systems from 14 competitors, such as Crosby, Halstead, EMI, Zenith Electronics Corporation and General Electric.
 The individual systems were evaluated for their strengths and weaknesses during field tests in Uniontown, Pennsylvania, using KDKA-FM as the originating station.
 The FCC granted permission on December 4, 1958, to begin these experimental broadcasts between midnight and noon on a non-commercial basis using the KG2XIK call sign.
 On July 1, 1960, the FCC changed the experimental call sign to KG2XIU while extending experimental broadcast authority to September 4, 1960.
 While credit is given for WEFM Chicago and WGFM Schenectady, New York on June 1, 1961, as the first stereo FM broadcasters, KDKA-FM was the first to broadcast in stereo, albeit on an experimental basis.

 During the 1970s, KDKA-FM was an automated station that played beautiful music during the day, and classical music at night.
 During morning and afternoon drive time, the station simulcast sister station KDKA 1020 AM, so both stations could offer up to the minute news, traffic and weather.

 The Point

 In October 1979, the station changed its call sign from KDKA-FM to WPNT (The Point), completely separating its programming from its AM sister.
 Westinghouse dropped the classical music for an all-beautiful music format with live announcers.
 It had a good debut, taking ratings away from the leading beautiful music station next to it on the dial, WJOI (93.7 FM, which later took the KDKA-FM call sign).
 The station then moved its studios from the KDKA home at One Gateway Center to 1051 Brinton Road, in suburban Pittsburgh community of Forest Hills.

-WPNT was purchased by Long Island-based entrepreneur Saul Frischling in April 1984, for $3 million.
+In April 1984, Long Island-based entrepreneur Saul Frischling purchased WPNT for $3 million.
 Though Frischling himself was listed as the licensee, the station did business at that time as Legend Communications and then changed its name to Steel City Media in the late 1990s.

-Almost immediately after Saul Frischling purchased WPNT, it switched its format from easy listening to soft adult contemporary.
+Almost immediately after Saul Frischling purchased WPNT, it switched its format from easy listening to soft adult contemporary (soft AC).
 The station retained the WPNT call letters and continued to bill itself as "The Point".
-WPNT's staff in the Soft AC format included Program Director Nat Humphries hosting mornings, John Gallagher for middays, Jon Summers for afternoons, Peter Morley for evenings, Jean Lam hosting overnights, and news anchors Jeff Long and Rick Charles.
+WPNT's staff in the soft AC format included Program Director Nat Humphries hosting mornings, John Gallagher for middays, Jon Summers for afternoons, Peter Morley for evenings, Jean Lam hosting overnights, and news anchors Jeff Long and Rick Charles.
 A year after the ownership change, longtime KQV 1430 disc jockey George Hart replaced Humphries as Program Director and morning show host.